olsonpm/promise-task-runner/README.md

  - To avoid confusion, the abbreviation 'ptr' is for promise-task-runner.

 ## First of all, why does promise-task-runner exist?
 Because I liked the concept of a streaming build-system as made popular by Gulp, but I didn't like its task management library.
-I thought dependencies would be best handled via promises, I thought command-line option support should be built-in, and I thought tasks should be able to pass results down to other dependent tasks.
+I thought dependencies would be best handled using promises, I thought passing in arguments via command-line should be built-in, and I thought tasks should be able to pass results down to other dependent tasks.

 ## Why would I want to use this tool?
 You'll find this tool useful if you're more comfortable managing task dependencies via promises, or want tasks to pass results down to dependent tasks.
 I also hope you find ptr easy to pick up, as I've spent a lot of effort organizing the documentation for ease of use.
 There are plenty of examples and an explicit API.